 One mom in my studio said that having her daughter write her own assignment has given her much more ownership over her practicing.
 This newfound ownership is making a huge difference in her practicing, much more than when she followed the typed weekly assignment sheet that I emailed to her mom to print out and help her follow.

 What do my students write on the sticky notes?

 I lead my students to write their own abbreviated practice steps onto the sticky notes.
 Steps can include anything from specific measures, number of repetitions, brief practice steps such as clap and count; or musical aspects of the piece that need to be developed further, such as shaping phrases, dynamics, etc. Check out some of our actual practice stickies in this photo!

 I do still type and email specific lesson notes to parents after each lesson using My Music Staff.
 I include details such as what pieces to practice, page numbers, flash cards, workbook pages, etc., plus detailed assignments of how to practice, or specific aspects to address and improve during practice sessions.

-I also enjoy giving encouraging sticky notes like the ones you can see in some of the images in this post.
-My students love them, and they’re a great way to show appreciation for a great week of practice, extra hard work during a lesson, an exceptionally fun lesson (I gave “You’re a LLAMA fun!” to a student yesterday after we rocked his recital piece, and he loved it!), to encourage students who are struggling, as a fun bit of encouragement before a recital, and more!
+I also enjoy giving encouraging sticky notes.
+My students love them, and they’re a great way to show appreciation for a great week of practice, extra hard work during a lesson, an exceptionally fun lesson (I gave “You’re a LLAMA fun!” to a student yesterday after he rocked his recital piece, and he loved it!), to encourage students who are struggling, as a fun bit of encouragement before a recital, and more!

 - Practice sticky notes are working really well for the vast majority of my students, and especially well for a few students who were having trouble establishing good practice habits.